kitnato/neverquest/source/data/manual.md

 #### Dodge chance

 A percentage determining the chance of when being struck, that all damage is avoided entirely.
 The equipped armor's [burden](#armor) incurs a stamina cost.
+Dodging is different from other damage-mitigating actions such as [blocking](#block-chance) and [parrying](#parry-rating) in that it avoids the infliction of any [ailments](#character-ailments) altogether.

 Dodge chance can be increased with the [agility](#agility) attribute.